EstiNet/gFeatures/README.md

 ## Team
 - _InDev_ / Devin Lin (also known as aguy867 in older commits) -> Main Developer & CEO of EstiNet
-- Seshpenguin / Seshan Ravikumar -> CEO of Dolphinbox, Founder of GenesisHub.
+- Seshpenguin / Seshan Ravikumar -> CEO of EstiNet, Derp Master.

 ## Copyright
 EstiNet and gFeatures are property of EstiNet.

-© 2015 EstiNet - All Rights Reserved.
+Â© 2015 EstiNet - All Rights Reserved.

 http://estinet.net/